 What is an Advertising Plan?

 An advertising plan is a report or document that describes a company’s strategies for promoting both itself and its goods over a specific time frame.
-It offers a breakdown of the content, channels, demographics, spending, schedule, and success measures.
+It offers a breakdown of the content, channels, and demographics.

 One element of a company’s overall marketing and business plans is an advertising plan.
 However, even while the marketing plan also includes data about marketing campaigns, broad marketing objectives, marketing research, and price strategies, the advertising plan is more concerned with the initiatives to promote goods and services through paid advertisements.
 However, some marketing groups and advertising firms confuse the terms marketing plan and advertising plan.